cassidy1/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-7.md

 ???
 * This slide shows the commands to enable the Database secrets engine and configure a connection for MySQL.
-* We specified a number of things in the configuration:
+* When we create the role we have to specify a couple things:
     * The path someone would call: "lob_a/workshop/database"
     * The name of the database the role can interact with: wsmysqldatabase
     * The connection URL